ChimerasBox-DevTeam/.github/profile/README.md

  ## Here you can find the repos for the the mod.
 --------------------------------------------
 ## The Directors:
-SpeedyVibes - Director
+SpeedyVibes
-KrowSZ - Director
+KrowSZ,
-SonyBara - Director
+SonyBara,
-ZeroXSP - Director
+ZeroXSP,
-GeoIGuess - EX Director
+GeoIGuess
 ## The Programmers:
-JamesTech - Haxe Programmer
+JamesTech,
-Shaggy3760 - Lua Programmer
+Shaggy3760
 ## The Artists:
-Angel - Artist
+Angel,
-Creepz - Pixel Artist
+Creepz,
-grapegaming.exe - Pixel Artist
+grapegaming.exe,
-Donkeythe1st - Artist
+Donkeythe1st,
-Silver - Concept Artist
+Silver,
 ## The Animators:
-Geo - Animator
+GeoIGuess,
-Angel - Animator
+Angel
 ## The Musicians:
-Angel - Musician
+Angel,
-Harbinger - Musician
+Harbinger,
-Geo - Musician
+GeoIGuess,
-SpeedyVibes - Musician
+SpeedyVibes
 ## The Voice Actors:
-SonyBara
+SonyBara,
-SpeedyVibes
+SpeedyVibes,
 ZeroXSP
 ## The Charters:
-ZeroXSP
+ZeroXSP,
 KrowSZ